Security Deposit Laws in Alaska

 What happens if the landlord misses the deadline in Alaska?

 Missing the deadline has real consequences for landlords in Alaska.
-Under the statute, the penalty is: Up to 2x the deposit amount wrongfully withheld.
+Under the statute, the penalty is: If landlord willfully fails to return the deposit, tenant may recover up to 2x (twice) the amount wrongfully withheld.

 In practice, this means if your landlord doesn't return the deposit (or a proper itemized statement) within 14 days, you likely have a strong case in small claims court.